|Values are valid only on day of printing.|

-Thyroxine (T4) is a metabolically active thyroid hormone containing 4 atoms of iodine (tetraiodothyronine: T4).
+Thyroxine (T4) is synthesized in the thyroid gland.
+T4 is metabolized to triiodothyronine (T3) peripherally by deiodination.
+T4 is considered a reservoir or prohormone for T3, the biologically most active thyroid hormone.
 About 0.05% of circulating T4 is in the free or unbound portion.
-The remainder is bound to thyroxine-binding globulin (TBG) prealbumin and albumin.
+The remainder is bound to thyroxine-binding globulin (TBG), prealbumin and albumin.

 The hypothalamus secretes thyrotropin-releasing hormone (TRH), which stimulates the pituitary to release thyroid-stimulating hormone (TSH).
 TSH stimulates the thyroid to secrete T4.
-T4 is partially converted peripherally to triidothyronine (T3).
+T4 is partially converted peripherally to T3.
 High amounts of T4 and T3 (mostly from peripheral conversion of T4) cause hyperthyroidism.

 T4 and T3 cause positive feedback to the pituitary and hypothalamus with resultant suppression or stimulation of the thyroid gland as follows: decrease of TSH if T3 or T4 is high (hyperthyroidism), and increase of TSH if T3 or T4 is low (hypothyroidism).